-- Participants can register for skills maintenance events and sessions prior to attending a practical session. - You can record participant completion status during or after a practical session. - Results can be recorded using a 'tick all' option. - Multiple assessors and endorsed delegates can be at different locations assessing different components for the same group at the same time. - Skills maintenance theory component is automatically marked if completed online.
+- Participants can register for skills maintenance events and sessions prior to attending a practical session. - You can record participant completion status during or after a practical session. - Results can be recorded using a 'tick all' option. - Multiple assessors and endorsed delegates can be at different locations assessing different components for the same group at the same time. - Skills maintenance theory component is automatically marked if completed online and results sent to the SLSA assessing app.

-Refer to the SLSA Assessing App User Guide and 'how to use' videos available on the SLSA IT Helpdesk website for more information about the SLSA Assessing app.
+Refer to the SLSA Assessing App User Guide and the Assessor app user videos for instructions on how to use the app.
+These are available on the SLSA IT Helpdesk website.